-- YOUR COLLEAGUES: The other students in our class are your colleagues.
-They deserve your support and attention.
-When another colleague is speaking, please give your full attention.
-When another colleague is struggling with an assignment or concept, share your knowledge.
-Do not speak ill of your colleagues to other colleagues or to anyone outside our class.
-This does not mean you cannot relay important information about a colleague to either professor, but it does mean you need to do this in a private setting and then keep it to yourself. - PARTICIPANT PROFESSIONALISM: As a courtesy to other participants and to your instructor, please refrain from text messaging, checking email, or answering your cell phone during class time.
-Breaks are provided throughout the class so you can attend to personal matters.
-Using your personal electronic devices during class time is distracting and disrupts instruction and participant communication and collaboration.
-If you have an emergency or justifiable reason to leave your cell phone turned on during class time, please make arrangements with the instructor PRIOR to the beginning of class. (loss of up to 20 points per day) - CLASS PREPARATION: Professionals are on time and fully prepared for class!
+- 1. Slacks (not jeans) with a belt and street shoes, not sneakers. - 2.
+Your shirt should have a collar and be buttoned up to at least within one button of the collar as well as tucked in.
+You may wear a tie, but it is not required.
+Iron your clothes if they are wrinkled. - 3.
+You are allowed to have a neatly trimmed mustache or beard. - CLASS PREPARATION: Professionals are on time and fully prepared for class!
 All reading assignments are to be completed and reflected upon prior to the day they are due. - CONVERSATIONS: Classroom conversations should be limited to general topics that don't include private information.
 It is very easy to undermine the climate of the class by sharing information that others might find offensive.
 You mentor teacher should only be discussed in positive terms.
 If you feel you cannot do that, please refrain from mentioning your mentor in our classroom.
 It goes without saying that you should NEVER mention your mentor AT ALL outside our classroom.
 This means there should be no sharing of information about your mentor to your colleagues or anyone who is not associated with this class (i.e. roommates, boy/girlfriends, etc.).
 We are guests at the school, and as such, we are to speak in a supportive manner about the school.
 Any individual problems with your mentor should be shared with the professors only.
 All conversations including those with your colleagues, your professors, your mentor, and the students at the school should be professional and contain no information that is not fully true.